Editor’s note: This post has been updated to reflect additional guidance from the IRS and PA Dept. of Revenue and more frequently asked questions.

 What about my state and local tax filing and payment deadlines?

-Many states across the country have deferred their April 15 deadlines.
+Most states across the country have deferred their April 15 deadlines.
 As noted above, Pennsylvania has pushed back the due date for filing April 15 income tax returns and paying amounts due to July 15.
 This includes the first and second quarter estimates for 2020.

 RKL’s tax team is available to help taxpayers apply this guidance to their unique circumstances.
 Contact your RKL advisor or use the form below to connect with us.